brootware/kali-up/README.md

 </p>

 ### About The Project
-Kali-Up contains Ansible Roles to install additional frameworks and packages for a Kali Linux installation.
+Kali-Up contains Ansible Roles to download and install additional frameworks, packages and stand-alone offensive utilities for a Kali Linux installation.

 ## Requirements
 * Ansible
 * pip3

 ## How to Use?
 1. Modify site.yml to have the Ansible roles you want to install on your machine.